rentruewang/koila/docs/designs/multi-backend.rst

 A good approach is to define all of the computation on the object itself, like spark, and have the global functions call the member functions (like torch and numpy).

-Physical abstractions
-*********************

-The main physical abstractions in the projects are `Table`s and `Block`s.

-`Table` represents a more lazy, iterative, relational table like `spark`'s `RDD`, and `Block` is the actual `torch` based execution engine that is eager.

-In this sense, `Table` would be the entry point to swap out to different implementations, and `Block` only needs to focus on making `torch` operations fast, as well as some distributed computing stuff.

-I have previously thought about making the interface of `Block` abstract, supporting in-memory data backends like `pandas` at this level.

-Right now, I'm leaning towards not doing that, simply because of the following reasons:

-1. The `Table` abstraction is way better studied, therefore is used by many other frameworks (spark, ibis, etc)
-2. As one `Table` (the more abstract layer) just uses one backend, there would be minimal exchange between `pandas` and `torch` backends, as converting data between frameworks is more trouble than it is worth, when we are simply focused on in-memory computing.

-However, if in a future investigation I notice other implementations, e.g. `pandas`, `arrow`, can be added with minimal code changes, and that new functionality does not depend on different internal implementations, then those would be added.